Meet The Team

 Founder & CEO

-Mackenzie (she/her) is a Sophomore at Colorado College Majoring in Geology and Minoring in Chemistry.
+Mackenzie (she/her) is a Junior at Colorado College Majoring in Geology and Minoring in Chemistry.
 She has been volunteering on and off the Pine Ridge Reservation for over seven years.
 She decided to start a non-profit in 2019 while a senior in high school after learning that many girls on the Reservation drop out of school due to a lack of affordable menstruation products.
 She began Project: Distributing Dignity as a way to level the playing field for girls so that they have every right that boys have in order to finish high school.

 President & CFO